 Procedures for the systematic literature review assessing the evidence on KarXT for schizophrenia followed established best research methods.
-We conducted the review in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.
-The PRISMA guidelines include a checklist of 27 items (see Table D1).
+Reviews and Meta-Analyses (PRISMA) guidelines.
+He Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.
+He PRISMA guidelines include a checklist of 27 items (see Table D1).
 During the scoping phase, we identified one network meta-analysis from Huhn et al. (2019) for the acute treatment of schizophrenia.
-We abstracted data from this network meta-analysis and conducted an updated literature search for new evidence published since the last search alongside a new search for evidence on KarXT.
+He abstracted data from this network meta-analysis and conducted an updated literature search for new evidence published since the last search alongside a new search for evidence on KarXT.
 Additionally, we conducted a targeted search for literature reviews on relevant treatments in the maintenance phase.

-We searched MEDLINE, EMBASE, Cochrane Database of Systematic Reviews, and Cochrane Central Register of Controlled Trials for relevant studies.
+We searched MEDLINE, EMBASE, Cochrane Database of Systematic Reviews, Cochrane Central Register of Controlled Trials, and APA PsychInfo for relevant studies.
 Each search was limited to English-language studies of human subjects and excluded articles indexed as guidelines, letters, editorials, narrative reviews, case reports, or news items.
 We included abstracts from conference proceedings identified from the systematic literature search.
 All search strategies were generated utilizing the Population, Intervention, Comparator, and Study Design elements described above.
 The proposed search strategies included a combination of indexing terms (MeSH terms in MEDLINE and EMTREE terms in EMBASE), as well as free-text terms.